NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 Cloud Run works smooth to apply simple data transformations.
 On top of that it scales to 0.
 So why not stop right there?

 Let's think one step further.
 Imagine for example you need to apply aggregations, not only transformations.
-For example, you might need the sum of all purchases made every hour.
-You might not want to manage Data Warehouse queries for that.
+For example, you might need to support a real time dashboard to display the sum of all purchases made every minute (aggregation over multiple datapoints).
+Or you might want to apply real time ML inference of a demanding ML model (distributed compute) before data is written into your Data Warehouse.
-You might want to have these aggregations directly computed on ingestion or use them to directly feed ML inference.

-Since Cloud Run handles incoming data points one-by-one it won't be able to do the job here.
+For extremely latency sensitive applications, and cases in which aggregations or disstributed compute make the transformations stateful neither ELT nor Cloud Run will do the job.
 This is where [Apache Beam](https://beam.apache.org/documentation/basics/) comes to shine!

 ## Challenge 4.1